TarnishedStella/keep-audio-alive/README.md

 - **State Persistence**: Remembers the previous application state for a seamless experience.
 - **System Tray Control**: Quickly pause or resume the application from the system tray.
 - **Automatic Updates**: Stay up-to-date with the latest features and improvements.
+- **Launch on Startup**: Ability to launch automatically when your system starts, with the choice to start hidden in the system tray.

 The application is built using Electron and leverages the HTML5 audio player to play a silent audio file on selected devices.
 This approach prevents devices from powering down without generating any noticeable noise or static.
 Each active device is managed independently, ensuring fine-grained control.